The Man of Galilee

 Purchase The Man of Galilee

 Take home your own copy of The Man of Galilee documentary series by purchasing the DVD series online for $24.95.
-The Man of Galilee is an all region DVD.
+The Man of Galilee is an all-region DVD.
 Alternatively, you can buy a digital download version of the series for $19.95.
-Postage is $5.00 within Australian and $15.95 internationally.
+Postage is $5.00 within Australia and $15.95 internationally.
 The Man of Galilee also comes with a study guide, which you can download online.